 You just found out you are getting a child with a severe food allergy.
 Now what?
 How do you “DEAL” with Student Allergies?
-We all know that there are some pretty severe reactions that can happen to these kiddos, but did you also know food allergies can effect a child’s ability to learn in school?
+We all know that there are some pretty severe reactions that can happen to these kiddos, but did you also know food allergies can affect a child’s ability to learn in school?
 And so it’s extremely important that we ALL take the time to know about severe student allergies to ensure that all kids on our campus are safe and successful.

 Talk to your school nurse.

 Every district and even school can handle allergies differently.
-I have personally been at schools that have student Epi-Pens in the classroom and have been at other schools where the Epi-Pens are not allowed to leave the nurses office except with the nurse.
+I have personally been at schools that have student Epi-Pens in the classroom and have been at other schools where the Epi-Pens are not allowed to leave the nurse’s office except with the nurse.
 And so you really need to familiarize yourself with the policies.
 Be honest with them.
-Let them know your concerns as the teacher so you are well informed if anything every happens.
+Let them know your concerns as the teacher so you are well informed if anything ever happens.